 The focus is largely on the European Union (EU), questioning the extent to which its sustainability regulation will align with or diverge from the ISSB’s development and vice versa.

 Regarding sustainability standards, the concern lies in how potential conflicts between the two dominant global standards – SASB standards within ISSB and the European-based Global Reporting Initiative (GRI) – might be resolved.

 Credit goes to the EU for taking the lead and actively driving initiatives related to sustainable finance.

 Key regulatory measures include the Corporate Sustainability Reporting Directive, the Sustainable Finance Disclosure Regulation, the EU Sustainability Taxonomy, and a proposed Directive on Corporate Sustainability Due Diligence.

 The EU and its private advisory body, the European Financial Reporting Advisory Group (EFRAG), share the ISSB’s vision of establishing a globally agreed baseline for sustainability reporting and maintaining close engagement.

 However, there is uncertainty about whether there is a consensus on what precisely that baseline should entail.

 Also Read: Law And Economics Of Hedge Fund Activism

 Potential obstacles or complications include:

-Architecture: should sustainability reporting be focussed on industrial sector (ISSB/SASB approach) or standardised across sectors (GRI approach)?
+Architecture: should sustainability reporting be focussed on the industrial sector (ISSB/SASB approach) or standardized across sectors (GRI approach)?